ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

-**Also found in CP:** :menuselection:`Admin --> Security and Privacy --> Security and Sessions`: Require IP Address and User Agent for Login
+**Also found in CP:** :menuselection:`Admin --> Security and Privacy --> Security and Sessions`: :ref:`Require IP Address and User Agent for Login <require-ip-logins-label>`

 require_ip_for_posting
 ----------------------

-:ref:`Require IP Address and User Agent when receiving comments
-<require-ip-posting-submit-comments-label>` when turned on requires IP
-address and user agent information to be supplied when submitting comments.
+Require users have a valid IP address and browser user agent when posting comments or Channel Form entries.

 ========== ========
 Value      Behavior
 ========== ========
-``y``      Default value, requires IP Address for submitting comments ``n``      Disables require IP Address and User Agent for submitting comments
+``y``      Require IP address and user agent for posting **(default)** ``n``      Do not require IP address and user agent for posting
 ========== ========

 Example Usage::